Druyv/Metis/README.md

 <summary> Setting up for use with Canvas </summary>

 - __Canvas API key__:
   Canvas forbids one from requesting the users of their applications to provide their own API key, but I obviously cannot     give you mine.
 I would recommend asking your Canvas/DLE administrator to give you a key.
-Metis expects you to store this   in a file called `credentials.py` in the root folder of the project, with a variable name `API_KEY`
+Metis expects you to store this in a file called `credentials.py` in the root folder of the project (for now), with a variable name `API_KEY`
 - __Canvas URL__:
   In the same `credentials.py` file you should add a variable `API_URL`, which comes down to your organisation's Canvas URL.
 For example, in the case of the HU, this is `https://canvas.hu.nl`

 </details>